dcohen-dalton/csx/source/assignments/4-matrix/matrix.rst

   When you have output similar to the following you are done with this exercise.

   .. figure:: matrix.png
-   :width: 80 %
+   :width: 70 %
    :align: center

-Extension
+Extensions
 ------------

-There are several parts of the Extension that are highly suggested (and are covered in the Latex book that Dr. Gomprecht presented).
-In addition, there are some extensions that previous students have completed, although they are more ambitious.
+After the base assignment is done, do more with your ``Matrix``.
+You can use one of the ideas below or think of your own.

+.. admonition:: Extension Ideas

-1. Use your ``Matrix`` class in order to differentiate polynomials using the VDM.
+  #.
+Use your ``Matrix`` class in order to differentiate polynomials using the Vertical Difference Method.
 While this is technically an extension, as long as you are able to get your ``Matrix`` class to work, you should hopefully be able to complete this.
+  #.
+Use your ``Matrix`` class to balance a chemical equation.
+See this research paper on `Balancing of Chemical Equations using Matrix Algebra <https://iiste.org/Journals/index.php/JNSR/article/viewFile/20721/21315>`_.
-2. Use your ``Matrix`` class to interpolate polynomials (more below).
+  #.
+Use your ``Matrix`` class to interpolate polynomials.

-   a.
 Interpolate the equation of accumulation functions.
 Note: is there a pattern that you notice when you differentiate an accumulation function or when you accumulate a function's derivative?

   You could also make a GUI.
 Even if you choose not to make a GUI, you should definitely have a way in which people can input their own polynomials through a command line interface.

-Polynomial Interpolation
-^^^^^^^^^^^^^^^^^^^^^^^^^

-Some of you actually conducted polynomial interpolation with Simpson's Rule for the Riemann assignment extension.